New ‘Southern Charm’ Court Docs In Thomas Ravenel Civil Case Shows The Nanny Means Business

 — Page Six (@PageSix) December 31, 2018

-The suit continues to seemingly hold Ravenel, Southern Charm producer Chaz Morgan and Bravo employee Aaron Rothman responsible for the behavior that was engaged in, tolerated and sometimes encouraged on the set of a series about “Lost Boys,” referencing the book, Peter Pan.
+The suit continues to seemingly hold Ravenel, Southern Charm producer Chaz Morgan, and Bravo employee Aaron Rothman responsible for the behavior that was engaged in, tolerated, and sometimes encouraged on the set of a series about “Lost Boys,” referencing the book Peter Pan.

-Nanny Dawn says that she was physically and emotionally harmed by Ravenel and further humiliated as Morgan, Rothman after others were notified of the event, allegedly investigated and yet doing nothing.
+Nanny Dawn says that she was physically and emotionally harmed by Ravenel and further humiliated as Morgan and Rothman were notified of the event, allegedly investigated, and yet did nothing.
 She adds that Ravenel routinely defamed and disparaged herself and cast member Kathryn Dennis, and things accelerated after the alleged assault.

 Ryan Andrews says that after Nanny Dawn went to the police, the defamation by all defendants worsened yet again.

-“That all Defendants werre carelessly and recklessly at fault for the publication of these false and defamatory misrepresentations about Plaintiff, and Defendants made these statements with actual and/or implied malice.”
+“That all Defendants were carelessly and recklessly at fault for the publication of these false and defamatory misrepresentations about Plaintiff, and Defendants made these statements with actual and/or implied malice.”

-The State says that Nanny Dawn is seeking relief for physical, mental and emotional damage that she alleges was inflicted upon her by Ravenel and the corporate defendants.
+The State says that Nanny Dawn is seeking relief for physical, mental, and emotional damage that she alleges was inflicted upon her by Ravenel and the corporate defendants.

 The former Ravenel family nanny is also going forward with criminal charges against the ex-Southern Charm cast member.
 According to FitsNews, the defendant was informed last week of the state’s intention to raise the charges to first-degree sexual and physical assault against Nanny Dawn if he doesn’t accept a plea deal over the next seven weeks.

-At the end of this time, if a plea deal is not reached, a criminal trial will be scheduled, and Ravenel could face up to ten years behind bars in state prison.
+At the end of this time, if a plea deal is not reached, a criminal trial will be scheduled, and Ravenel could face up to 10 years behind bars in state prison.